drbergman/PhysiPKPD/README.md

 This is set with the `schedule` element and its attribute `format`, set to either `parameters` or `csv`.
 See the [`1C` template](#1c_template) for an example using `parameters`, and see the [`2C` template](#2c_template) for an example using `csv`.

+For `Constant` models, use a CSV in the same format as the `1C` and `2C` models, i.e., times in column one and values in column two.
+In this case, the values are what the circulation compartment concentration is set to rather than the amount added to that compartment.
+It will remain at that value indefinitely, so to turn "off" the substrate, add a (time, value) pair of (t<sub>off</sub>, 0).

 #### Dosing parameters

 Two types of doses can be set this way, loading doses and regular doses.